The History of Skydiving

 When did skydiving begin?
 Most people think of American skydivers jumping into battle zones during WWII when they think back to the old days of jumping.
 But the truth is that skydiving was born long before.

-It’s been shown that the Chinese sketched drawings of parachutes in the 1100s!
-It wasn’t until over 300 years later in 1495 that your man Leonardo da Vinci drew up the idea of a pyramid-shaped parachute slightly resembling what is referred to as “rounds” today.
+Researchers have shown that the Chinese sketched drawings of parachutes in the 1100s!
+Then, over 300 years later in 1495, Leonardo da Vinci conceived the idea of a pyramid-shaped parachute, bearing a slight resemblance to what we call “rounds” today.
 Finally, in 1797 a Frenchman named André-Jacques Garnerin made the first official parachute jump, which technically qualified as a skydive, over Paris from only 2,000 feet!

 So, who invented skydiving?
-Well, the concept of skydiving was a rough idea, that was modified to become a better idea, which was ultimately executed by Mr. Garnerin, making him the first skydiver in the world.
-Much like skydiving today, successful jumps require many people working together towards one goal in order to conquer it!
+Initially, skydiving was a rough concept, but it evolved into a better idea that Mr. Garnerin eventually executed, making him the world’s first skydiver.
+Much like skydiving today, successful jumps require many people working together towards one goal to conquer it!

 Parachute History Timeline